MicrosoftDocs/bot-docs/articles/bot-design-pattern-handoff-human.md

 ms.reviewer: rstand
 ROBOTS: Index, Follow
 ---
-# Transition from bot to human
+# Transition conversations from bot to human

 Regardless of how much artificial intelligence a bot possesses, there may still be times when it needs to hand off control of the conversation to a human.